Child Custody and Child Visitation

 • Disposable income of each parent

-Can I Modify Existing Custody Orders and Child Support Orders in CA?
+Can I Modify Existing Custody Orders & Child Support Orders in California?

 Reasons to Modify a Child Custody Arrangement

-• If one parent is no longer able to maintain an expected level of care for a child, the other parent may gain custody of the child.
+• If a parent is no longer able to provide the expected level of care, the court may transfer custody to the other parent.

 Move Away Cases in California